 Taking the combined oral contraceptive pill does not appear to increase the risk of fibroids, although using a progestogen-only method of contraception may reduce the risk.

-Many women with fibroids do not experience symptoms, and you may only know you have fibroids if they are found during routine screening or investigations for other conditions.
+Many women with fibroids do not experience symptoms, and you may only know you have them if they are found during routine screening or investigations for other conditions.

 Occasionally, fibroids can affect fertility, or may cause problems during pregnancy, although they do not usually prevent a successful pregnancy for most women.